 FINAL STEP – Faculty vote

-- Upon approval of the faculty of the College of Education, student will be notified they are cleared to register for TEP courses.
+- Upon approval of the faculty of the College of Education, students will be notified they are cleared to register for TEP courses.

 Directions to complete online TEP application: